 HEALTH EQUITY “Equity is Justice.
 Health Equity is Social Justice in Health.” *

-Pursuing Health Equity means taking action to reduce Disparities in health of persons who are socially and economically disadvantaged.
+Working to achieve Health Equity means taking action to reduce Disparities in health of persons who are disadvantaged.

 A commitment to HEALTH EQUITY means accountability to:

 o provide resources

 o remove barriers, and